ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 ## Important reminder

+This is not like other labs, this is bonus lab.
+The nature of tasks are little different than in the other labs and this lab features first time on this course so "maturity" of this lab can be classified as "experimental" rather than "stable" like other labs.

-This is not like other labs.
-This is bonus challenge.
-It means that this lab is harder than the others, instructions and directions where you should go are more unclear than in the other labs and change of tool usage problems and other irritating errors is higher than in the other labs.
-Basically you will be kicked to the deep end of the pool and expected to learn to swim yourself.
+Basically this means that this lab may be little harder than the others, instructions and directions where you should go are more unclear than in the other labs and change of tool usage problems and other irritating errors is higher than in the other labs.

+Other labs might have had simple tutorials/instructions how to use certain tools during them.
+This lab does not do such a thing.
+You are expected to determine yourself what tools you have to use and learn usage of them yourself.

 There may or may not be multiple ways to solve each task.
 You must use your own judgement to determine what ways could or should be pursued to gain success.
 Independent thinking/researching of problem and creative problem solving is highly encouraged.

-You are required to install all needed tools yourself and if there happens to be some problems with them - well, hopefully Google helps you then.
+You are required to install all needed tools yourself and if there happens to be some problems with them - well, hopefully Google and your own troubleshooting skills can help you then.

-So basically this lab is more like real life.
-Or some obscure CTF-competition.

 Consider yourself to be properly warned after reading this.

-Good luck.
+If you still want to take this challenge, good luck.
 You might really need it too.

 ## Grading